Note: This post contains affiliate links.

 To practice, lay down a towel on the floor in a warm bathroom to sit on; don’t use your favorite towel, since it will probably get some oil on it.
 It’s ideal to warm your oil before massaging, which you can do by placing the bottle or jar in a bowl with boiling water for a few minutes.
 (If you can’t warm it for some reason, or it’s already warm outside, just make sure it’s room temperature.)
 Apply ½ to 1 cup of oil all over the body, from feet to head, spending 5 or so minutes on each major body part.
 Use long strokes over the limbs and clockwise circular motions over the joints, chest, sacrum, hips, and belly; apply very gentle pressure to the muscles, since this is less deep-tissue work and more about coating the body with a feeling of safety and nourishment.
 Make sure to include your neck, ears, and head, using your fingers to work the oil into your scalp more so than oiling your hair.

-Let the oil soak into your whole body for 5 to 10 minutes, then (carefully) step into the shower and rinse off the oil with hot water—without soap.
-The oil acts as a cleanser to remove any dirt and oil from the skin, while leaving behind some of that softening moisture.
+Let the oil soak into your whole body for 5 to 10 minutes, then (carefully) step into the shower and wash off the oil with hot water and soap; leaving the oil to sit will clog the skin and potentially be too heavy for the body to digest for long-term.
 Another lovely ritual is to take a warm bath or sit in a steam sauna post-oiling, which will further penetrate the oil through the tissues and support relaxation.
 You can enhance your abhyanga experience by lighting candles or incense, listening to calming music, and decorating your space with serene items like flowers and crystals—things that will provide ease to the other four senses, too.

 While abhyanga is generally safe for everyone, it should be avoided in some cases of imbalance—including when you’re sick, the first three days of your period, and pregnancy.